Hire in India

 In India, salary is broken down into various pay elements, as each pay element has specific tax implications.
 Some pay elements offer tax saving opportunities to employees with no additional costs or risks to the company.

 Generally, the basic salary is fixed (e.g. 40% to 50% of total salary) though no mandatory proportion exists.
-This is because retirement benefits, like provident fund gratuity and leave encashment, are calculated based on the basic salary.
-The company may give the option to choose various other tax saving elements as per the individual employee’s tax planning.
+The retirement benefits, like provident fund gratuity and leave encashment, are calculated based on the basic salary.
+The company may give the option to choose various other tax saving elements.

 Provident fund contribution is calculated as a percentage of the employee’s basic wage, which includes basic pay as well as dearness allowance (DA).

-The Employee Provident Fund (EPF) is implemented by the Employees Provident Fund Organization (EPFO) of India.
+Employee Provident Fund (EPF) is implemented by the Employees Provident Fund Organization (EPFO) of India.
 An establishment with 20 or more workers in any industry should register with the EPFO.
-Typically 12% of the Basic, Dearness Allowance (DA) and cash value of food allowances must be contributed to the EPF account.
+The actual amount of EPF contribution is calculated based on the employee’s basic salary and dearness allowance.
+For most employees, the EPF contribution is 12% of the basic salary.

 The taxation of individuals in India is primarily based on their residential status in the relevant tax year.
 The residential status of individuals is determined independently of each tax year and is ascertained based on their physical presence in India during the relevant tax year and past years.